 These prosodic properties in the Hadoti verbal reduplication process analyzed under the Optimality Theoretic framework, which is the constraint-based approach of phonological analysis.
 The data was presented in the tableaux and constraints are arranged that the hierarchy of the ranked constraints for the examples played a crucial role to justify or get the optimal candidate in the said language.
 In particular, section 14 showed how the Correspondence constraints MAX-BR (faithfulness) and Markedness constraints, i.e., /ra/on, One Stress, and Stress to Red played a vital role to get an optimal candidate concerning Prosody.
-That constraint.
+That constraint punished all the candidates, which did not fulfill the requirement of the ranked constraint.
 The ranking hierarchy shows the emergence of unmarkedness.
 The schema of the ranking will be Faithfulness >> Markedness constraints >> Faithfulness (correspondence).
 Concluding, constraints in Optimality Theory were able to describe the verbal reduplication and prosodic features in Hadoti.